Does your man suffer from erectile dysfunction?

-Erectile Dysfunction (ED), is no laughing matter.
-Research shows that approximately one out of ten men experiences ED or a loss of libido at least once in their lives.
-ED has numerous causes, and according to the National Institutes of Health, approximately 5% of 40-year-old men and between 15% and 25% of 65-year-old men experience ED on a long-term basis ... and it is becoming increasingly more common in younger men.
+Erectile Dysfunction (ED) is no laughing matter.
+Research shows that approximately one out of ten men experience ED or a loss of libido at least once in their lives.
+ED has numerous causes and according to the National Institutes of Health, approximately 5% of 40-year-old men and between 15% and 25% of 65-year-old men experience ED on a long-term basis ... and it is becoming increasingly more common in younger men.

-More commonly, men experience the occasional failure to achieve an erection, which can occur for a variety of reasons, such as too much alcohol, too much stress, lack of sleep, self-consciousness and weight gain.
+And men experience the occasional failure to achieve an erection—which can occur for a variety of reasons—such as too much alcohol, too much stress, lack of sleep, self-consciousness, and weight gain.
 Failure to achieve an erection less than 20% of the time is not unusual and treatment is rarely needed.
-Failure to achieve an erection more than 50% of the time, however, generally indicates there is a problem requiring treatment.
-Do I Have To Settle For Subpar Sex?
+But, failure to achieve an erection more than 50% of the time generally indicates there is a problem that requires treatment.

 Some of the most common reasons for ED are: nerve dysfunction; atherosclerosis; venous dysfunction; chronic illness; medications; diabetes; hypertension; depression; anxiety; work stress; performance anxiety; and injury.

-So, what can you do to help your significant other decrease the risk of developing ED?
-For starters, encourage your man to do the following:
+So, what can you do to help decrease your risk of developing ED?
+For starters, encourage yourself to do the following:

-1. Eat better.
-A healthy diet is key to not only preventing ED, but to maintain your bodies overall health and performance.
+A healthy diet is key to not only preventing ED, but to maintain your body's overall health and performance.
 A diet that is rich in omega-3-fatty acids has been proven to be crucial in reducing systemic inflammation in the entire body.
-A balanced nutrition plan with lean proteins, healthy carbs, plenty of fiber, fruits and vegetables is just what the doctor ordered.
+And a balanced nutrition plan with lean proteins, healthy carbs, plenty of fiber, fruits and vegetables is just what the doctor ordered.

-2. Exercise daily.
 Being overweight encourages increases in estrogen levels.
-Maintaining a healthy weight by lifting weights three days per week will lead to increased muscle mass, which means increased testosterone and sexual performance.
+But, if you maintain a healthy weight by lifting weights three days per week, it will lead to increased muscle mass.
+And that means increased testosterone and sexual performance.